Alacartech/.github/profile/README.md

   - Zapier
   - Power Automate

-## Machine Learning & LLMs
+## Machine Learning, AI & LLMs

-### Artificial Intelligence
-- LLMs from scratch
-- Training base models on custom data
+### Strategy & Vision:

+- Define your AI goals & build a roadmap.
+- Analyze your needs and create a compelling LLM business case.
+- Guide you through ethical and responsible AI development.

+### Model Selection & Customization:

+- Expert model recommendations based on your requirements.
-- Finetuning models
+- Fine-tune pre-trained models for optimal performance.
-- LLM evaluation, logging & analytics
+- Develop custom LLMs tailored to your specific needs.

+### Applications & Deployment:

+- Industry-specific LLM solutions for enhanced efficiency and customer experience.
+- Craft powerful prompts for accurate and relevant results.
+- Seamlessly integrate LLMs into your systems using user-friendly APIs.

+### Optimization & Support:

+- Continuously monitor and analyze model performance.
+- Ensure your LLMs are up-to-date and operating at their peak.
+- Empower your team with LLM knowledge and management skills.

-### Platforms we have expertise in
+### Platforms we use:
 - HuggingFace
 - Replicate
 - Modal Labs